aeeckhou/shallowHRD/README.md

 1. The overall pipeline works also on WGS with a higher coverage

-2. *shallowHRD* can be adapted to other segmentation outputs <br/> [QDNAseq](https://github.com/ccagc/QDNAseq) for instance : just comment the two script's lines for the log2 transformation of the data <br/>
+2. *shallowHRD* can be adapted to other segmentation outputs <br/> [QDNAseq](https://github.com/ccagc/QDNAseq) for instance (just comment the two script's lines for the log2 transformation of the data) <br/>
 (Sub-section "Fast gathering" of shallowHRD.R - 10/17/2019)

 ## Contact